Updated 2024

-All data used to produce the Payscale College ROI rankings were collected from approximately 1.6 million college-educated workers who successfully completed Payscale’s Employee Survey between January 2007 and February 2023.
-The average sample size for an included school is 966 alumni profiles.
+All data used to produce the Payscale College ROI rankings were collected from approximately 1.9 million college-educated workers who successfully completed Payscale’s Employee Survey between January 2007 and May 2024.
+The average sample size for an included school is 1,188 alumni profiles.

-The data represent the civilian labor force, not active duty service members.
+No Active Duty: The data represent the civilian labor force, not active duty service members.

 Bachelors Only: Only employees who possess a Bachelor’s Degree and no higher degrees are included.
 This means Bachelor graduates who go on to earn a Master’s degree, MBA, MD, JD, PhD, or other advanced degree are not included.